 The Complete Guide to Stereolithography (SLA) in 3D Printing

-Stereolithography is considered to be the process behind 3D printing, with the first equipment being patented in 1984 by Charles Hull, and the first commercial machine developed by 3D Systems in 1988.
-Today, we are going to learn more about the Stereolithography process to find out what it is.
+Stereolithography (from stereo– Greek for solid, and lithography) is an early method of 3D printing.
+The first equipment was patented in 1984 by Charles “Chuck” Hull, and the first commercial machine developed by 3D Systems in 1988.
+But how does it work?
+What applications can it be used for?
+Find out the answers here, in our complete guide to stereolithography.
 For more information, check out our Top 10 resin 3D printers list.

-The stereolithography process, also known as SLA (Stereolithography Apparatus), uses the photo-polymerization principle to produce 3D models using UV-sensitive resin.
-This is not to be confused with STL files, which are 3D printing files.
+The stereolithography process, also known as SLA (Stereolithography Apparatus), uses photopolymerization to produce 3D models using UV-sensitive resin.
 This is solidified by the passage of a laser layer after layer.
 It provides one of the most qualitative printing surfaces of existing 3D printing technologies.

 From a historical point of view, Stereolithography is considered the process behind 3D printing.
 The first patent application was filed in 1984 by Chuck Hull and marketed by 3D Systems in 1988.
 A few days before the American, a trio of French researchers composed of Jean-Claude André, Olivier de Witte, and Alain le Méhauté filed a similar patent on behalf of the Alcatel group, a patent that has since fallen out of use.